filipemansano-mongodb/kubernetes-enterprise/certificates/kmip/readme.md

 # Encrypt Data Using a Key Management Service

+> NOTE: In this part, we will create a local KMIP server for testing purposes.
+If your cloud provider provides a KMS, you can skip this part and use your cloud's KMIP server

 This README will guide you through the process of setting up KMIP (Key Management Interoperability Protocol) encryption to activate encryption at rest in MongoDB.
 KMIP provides a standardized protocol for communication between key management services and encryption systems.

 ## Steps